Bottom Line

 What is the 'Unidentified Anomalous Phenomena Records Collection'?

-This collection is a federal archive established to preserve and release government records related to UAP sightings and investigations, as detailed in the released FBI documents.
+It is a federal archive established under the 2024 National Defense Authorization Act to preserve and release government records related to UAP sightings and investigations.

-Did the FBI determine what the object was?
+Did the FBI or National Archives conclude what the object was?

-The release includes witness accounts, FBI review documents, video evidence (including a three-second clip), and details from multiple observations made over several days.
+The release includes witness accounts, FBI review documents, and video evidence captured during the observation period.